 Tommy’s Rock Urban Farm, Roxbury, MA

-The vacant lots in Roxbury posed several challenges that required creative and innovative solutions.
+The vacant lots in Roxbury posed several challenges that required innovative solutions.
 Access for farm vehicles and visitor traffic was carefully considered in the context of this high-density urban neighborhood, and extensive soil analyses were conducted to investigate potential soil contamination that would affect the end quality of food produced on-site.
 Exposed bedrock and significant grade changes created challenges for stormwater infiltration, soil stability, and universal access.
 RDG’s solutions included integrating above-ground rainwater capture, utilizing living slope stabilization methods, and the careful design of paths and walkways.